| Title: | Prior Diagnostics and Sensitivity Analysis |

 The priorsense package provides functions for prior and likelihood sensitivity analysis of Bayesian models.
-Currently it implements methods to determine the sensitivity of the posterior to power-scaling perturbations of the prior and likelihood.
+Currently it implements methods to determine the sensitivity of the posterior to power-scaling perturbations of the prior and likelihood and is the first implementation of the method described in Kallioinen et al. (2023).

 The main diagnostic function provided by priorsense

-or draws object, it computes the powerscaling sensitivity
+draws object, it computes the powerscaling sensitivity diagnostic

-diagnostic described in Kallioinen et al. (2023).
-It does so by
+described in Kallioinen et al. (2023).
+It does so by perturbing

-perturbing the prior and likelihood and computing the effect on
+the prior and likelihood and computing the effect on the

 smoothed importance sampling and importance weighted moment